Eagle Point

 Table Chart PROFILE FAQ

-Eagle Point has a typical household mix, with a fairly typical median household size
+Eagle Point has a typical household mix, with a lower-than-average median household size

-Family households account for 72.3% of all households, including 16.4% consisting of couples with children, 47.2% composed of couples without children, and 8.9% being single parent families.
-Non-family households make up the remaining 27.7%, with lone person households at 24.0% and group households comprising 2.9% of the total.
-The median household size is 2.2 people, which matches the average for the Rest of Vic.
+Family households constitute 72.3% of all households, including 16.4% couples with children, 47.2% couples without children, and 8.9% single parent families.
+Non-family households comprise the remaining 27.7%, with lone person households at 24.0% and group households making up 2.9%.
+The median household size is 2.2 people, smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households